ShianDu/shiandu.github.io/_pages/about.md

 ---

 ## <i class="fa fa-id-card" aria-hidden="true"></i> About Me ##
 Hi there!
 I'm Shian Du.
-I am a 3rd-year Master Student at Tsinghua University, advised by Prof. Xiangyang Ji.
-Currently, I'm a research intern with the Kling Team, focusing on <b>Generative Video Super-resolution<b>.
+I am a 3rd-year Master Student at <b>Tsinghua University</b>, advised by Prof. Xiangyang Ji.
+Currently, I'm a research intern at the <b>Kling Team, Kuaishou Technology</b>, focusing on <b>Generative Video Super-resolution</b>.
 Before that, I was fortunate to work with Prof. Delu Zeng at South China University of Technology.
 Feel free to reach out to me at [shiandu@qq.com](mailto:shiandu@qq.com).

 **I will be graduating in the summer of 2026 and am currently seeking job opportunities.
 Please feel free to contact me via email.**